-A tank car or intermodal tank container shipments containing liquefied petroleum gas (LPG) that is unodorized must be legibly marked NON-ODORIZED or NOT ODORIZED on two opposing sides near the marked proper shipping name or near the placards.
+A tank car or intermodal tank container transporting non-odorized liquefied petroleum gas (LPG) must be legibly marked NON-ODORIZED or NOT ODORIZED on two opposing sides, either near the commodity name or the placard(s).

-The NON-ODORIZED or NOT ODORIZED marks may appear on a tank car or tank container used for both unodorized and odorized LPG.
+The NON-ODORIZED or NOT ODORIZED marks may appear on a tank car or tank container used for both non-odorized and odorized LPG.